tieututinhoc/piracy/docs/README.md

 Vuepress currently only supports header search and algolia pluggin.
 I don't know how to integrate algolia in the current workflow.
 Any help regarding this will be much appreciated.
+Untill then you will have to search via GitHub's repository search.

 ## Contribute